jxfzzzt/java-runtime-instrument/README.md

 - The sequence of method executions
 - The input parameters of each executed method
 - The exceptions thrown by each method
-- The line number information during the execution of each method

 Most importantly, the instrumentation process does not interfere with the original execution logic of the program.